AndreasChendra/TokoBeDia/README.md

 # TokoBeDia

-Lab's Project that created in term 4 in Binus University
+This repository is used for ***Pattern Software Design*** Project.
+Lab's Project that created in term 4 in Binus University.

 ## Software will be used in this subject are described as follows: